 FRC ALERT: The Klein Law Firm Announces a Lead Plaintiff Deadline of June 23, 2023 in the Class Action Filed on Behalf of First Republic Bank Shareholders

-NEW YORK, May 30, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of First Republic Bank (NYSE: FRC) alleging that the Company violated federal securities laws.
+NEW YORK, May 31, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of First Republic Bank (OTC Other: FRC) alleging that the Company violated federal securities laws.

 Class Period: January 14, 2021 to March 14, 2023